RepoDevil/Himitsu-Website/README.md

 ### Disclaimer

-The developer(s) of this application does not have any affiliation with the content providers available, and this application hosts zero content.
+The developer(s) of this application have no affiliation with the content providers and no content is hosted by the application.

 ### License